smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Audit Core System.md

 ```

 The system automatically detects whether to use local encryption or KMS based on the configuration.
 When KMS is enabled, all configuration operations (load, save) are transparently encrypted and decrypted using the KMS service.

+The `InfisicalKmsClient` class provides a robust interface for interacting with the Infisical KMS API.
+It supports encryption, decryption, signing, and verification operations with comprehensive error handling.
+The client implements retry logic with exponential backoff and handles different authentication methods.
+It also provides type-safe interfaces for all operations, ensuring type safety throughout the encryption workflow.

 **Section sources**
 - [config/manager.ts](file://packages/audit/src/config/manager.ts)